 - h.
-The supervising technologist or Clinical Preceptor must sign and make any needed comments on the student's Request for Competency Evaluation form to indicate reasons that students received "no" on any of the evaluation criteria - i.
+The supervising technologist or Clinical Preceptor must sign and make any needed comments on the student's Request for Competency Evaluation form to indicate reasons that students received "no" on any of the evaluation criteria. - i.
 The completed Request for Competency Evaluation form is returned to the Clinical Preceptor or supervising technologist and then is placed in the NECC black locked box located in each department, in a manner that maintains student confidentiality. - 5.
 The Clinical Preceptor or Clinical Coordinator will grade the competency evaluation using the criteria located in Merrill's Atlas of Radiographic Positioning & Procedures, Eugene D. Frank, Bruce W. Long, Tammy Curtis, and Barbara J. Smith along with department protocols and criteria.
 Specific patient identifiers such as patient name and/or medical record numbers will not be recorded in pocket guide or on the daily logs.
 Technical factors vary between clinical sites but should be set to meet optimal exposure values for that site and should not result in exposure values that are at the extreme ends of the acceptable range.
 Competency evaluation grading Yes or No are outlined below: - Technologist - 1.
-Student prepared the radiographic room before positioning the patient - 2.
-Student set an average techniques before positioning the patient - 3.
-Student properly verify the patient ID, procedure, accession number and MD order - 4.
-Student properly provide general patient care - 5.
-Student use the correct SID and IR size/type - 6.
-Student provided appropriate shielding for the patient and verified pregnancy status - 7.
-Student properly completed the exam (discharge patient, process, and archive images) - 8.
-Number of initial images needing repeats documented with an explanation on the back of the form - Student - 1.
-Enter the techniques used, if AEC identify the cells used - 2.
-Enter Initial S Value/EI
+Student prepared the radiographic room before positioning the patient. - 2.
+Student set an average technique before positioning the patient. - 3.
+Student properly verify the patient ID, procedure, accession number and MD order. - 4.
+Student properly provide general patient care. - 5.
+Student uses the correct SID and IR size/type. - 6.
+Student provided appropriate shielding for the patient per department policy and verified pregnancy status. - 7.
+Student properly completed the exam (discharge patient, process, and archive images). - 8.
+Number of initial images needing repeats documented with an explanation on the back of the form.